-- (a) The employee has reported to his or her assigned place of duty for the normal work schedule - (b) Attending scheduled training, meetings or administrative duties. - (c) Reporting for special assignments within the department.
+- a.
+The employee has reported to his or her assigned place of duty for the normal work schedule. - b.
+Attending scheduled training, meetings, or administrative duties. - c.
+Reporting for special assignments within the department.

-209.8 COMPENSATION
+G. COMPENSATION

-Compensation for auxiliary personnel are provided as follows (Va.
-Code § 15.2-1731):
+Compensation for auxiliary personnel is provided as follows (VA Code § 15.2-1731):

-- (a) Auxiliary personnel shall be compensated as prescribed by the ordinances of the City of Harrisonburg. - (b) Auxiliary police officers are not eligible to participate in any pension program provided for regular officers.
+- a.
+Auxiliary personnel shall be compensated as prescribed by the ordinances of the City of Harrisonburg. - b.
+Auxiliary police officers are not eligible to participate in any pension program provided for regular officers.